SGATE-IT/docs/docs/src/en/payoutApi/apiRule/illustrate.md

 ## Error Message

-* The unified `HTTP` status code for successful requests is `200`, and the `code` in the response body is also `200`.
-Other `code` codes indicate business processing failures/exceptions, and the reason for the failure will be described in the `message` response field.
+The HTTP status code for a successful request is `200`, and the `code` in the response body of a successful process is also `200`.
+Other `code` codes indicate business processing failure/abnormality, and the cause of the failure will be described in the `message` response field.

-* A service system error occurred during request processing, and status codes of `500`, `501`, and `503` will be returned.
+If a service system error occurs during request processing, a status code of `500`, `501`, or `503` will be returned.
 This situation is relatively rare.

 ## User Agent